Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Ordering subroutine

-We have all the information we need to look at the first case.
-If some color $i$ is adjacent to at least 3 distinct colors (call them $j$, $l$, and $p$) across the two color orderings, we are done; one of the colors $j$, $l$, and $p$ will not be adjacent to color $i$ in the color ordering of $C_r$.
-Without loss of generality, assume that color $j$ is not adjacent to color $i$ in the color ordering of $C_r$.
-Starting from the color ordering of $C_r$, we can construct a sequence of colors that omits the colors between $i$ and $j$ in the color ordering of $C_r$ because paths $P_i$ and $P_j$ intersect (given that colors $i$ and $j$ are adjacent).
-The constructed sequence of colors corresponds to a set of paths with cardinality strictly less than $k$ that induces a cycle, thus contradicting the fact that the set of paths $\{P_1, \ldots, P_{k}\}$ was assumed to be inclusion-minimal.
+Finally, assume that $C''$ cannot be contiguously colored so that its color ordering matches that of $C'$.
+If for some edge coloring of $C''$, we get a color $i$ that is adjacent to at least $3$ distinct colors in $C'$ and $C''$, then we denote those colors by $j$, $l$, and $p$.
+One of the colors $j$, $l$, or $p$ will not be adjacent to color $i$ in the color ordering of $C$.
+Without loss of generality, assume that color $j$ is not adjacent to color $i$ in the color ordering of $C'$.
+Starting from the color ordering of $C'$, we can construct a sequence of segments that omits the colors between $i$ and $j$ in the color ordering of $C'$ because paths $P_{i}$ and $P_{j}$ intersect (given that colors $i$ and $j$ are adjacent).
+The constructed sequence of colors corresponds to a set of paths with cardinality strictly less than $k$ that induces a cycle (and contains $e$), thus contradicting the fact that the set of paths $\{P_1, \ldots, P_{k}\}$ was assumed to be inclusion-minimal with regards to $C^\star$.
+Moreover, we can assume a coloring of $C''$ that minimizes the number of segments which implies that the color ordering of $C''$ cannot contain a contiguous sequence of the form $i$, $i+1$, $i$, since this implies that $P_i$ and $P_{i + 1}$ intersect at least twice, another contradiction.
+It follows that the coloring of $C''$ must be contiguous and ordered as in $C'$.
+As noted in the previous case, this implies that $C' = C''$ and we are done. \end{proof}